 Nick Assists the Maintenance Supervisor in making sure all daily tasks are being accomplished throughout the day.
-Nick has a a great backround on rebuilding our hydrants thought the city as well as our new leak detection system that the city is using to control water loss.
+Nick has a a great backround on rebuilding our hydrants through out the city as well as our new leak detection system that the city is using to control water loss.

 Water Distribution/Sewer Collection Maintenance Crew